 The twelve publishers and retailers surveyed here span two generations, or roughly 100 years.
 When compared with the numbers of known male print publishers and retailers who worked in London during the same time, this sample represents approximately ten per cent of the total industry.
-That figure is undoubtedly too low since, as economic historian Amy Louise Erickson argues, 'the great majority of wives in eighteenth-century London continued to work in the labour force after marriage'.22 It also does not take into consideration the very real roles that working-class women played in many aspects of the print publishing and selling industry.
-For example, the publisher Charles Mosley described in the 1740s that his 'business of print selling was carried on by his servant maid & that he does not concern himself therein'.23 Instead, it prioritizes women of greater economic means.
+That figure is undoubtedly too low since, as economic historian Amy Louise Erickson argues, 'the great majority of wives in eighteenth-century London continued to work in the labour force after marriage'.
+La lso does not take into consideration the very real roles that working-class women played in many aspects of the print publishing and selling industry.
+For example, the publisher Charles Mosley described in the 1740s that his 'business of print selling was carried on by his servant maid & that he does not concern himself therein'.
+Instead, it prioritizes women of greater economic means.
 Most of the publishers and retailers discussed

-19 Overton's mezzotint seems to have traveled as far as Dublin, where the engraver Andrew Miller fashioned a close copy, now held by the British Museum (1887,0406.93).
+&lt;sup>19 Overton's mezzotint seems to have traveled as far as Dublin, where the engraver Andrew Miller fashioned a close copy, now held by the British Museum (1887,0406.93).

-England, Select Marriages, 1538-1973 database, www.ancestry.com (accessed 4 March 2021).
+&lt;sup>20 England, Select Marriages, 1538-1973 database, www.ancestry.com (accessed 4 March 2021).
+On 19 November 1748, the partners took out their first joint advertisement, announcing in the